 The benefits of moving teeth back into proper position are improved aesthetics and a better smile.
 Typically, aesthetics receives all of the credit for straightening.
 When really, the reality is that function is the best reason.
 In architecture, form always follows function and the same is true in the mouth.
 God, in his infinite wisdom, knew that when things were lined up exactly right that the secondary benefit is that it looks great.
 When there are good forces put on the teeth from having them aligned, there is less risk of the teeth breaking or cracking.
 Over time, shifting teeth/crowding leads to poor bite and poor function.
 That leads to uneven wear, as well as gum loss.
 A certain amount of space has to be between the teeth so that the bone has enough circulation to get between the teeth, nourish the bone, and nourish the gums that are holding the teeth in the mouth.

 Better function and cleaning ability from Invisalign straightening leads too less potential for a recession of the bone and gums.
 When you have less recession, there is less risk associated with developing more sensitive teeth.
 Recession causing root exposure is typically associated with increased risk for having really sensitive teeth, and also increased risk for developing cavities.
 That root structure has 700 times more risk for cavities than the enamel does, so that the root surface is certainly a lot more susceptible to cavities.

 With Invisalign, it is possible to close gaps, straighten turned teeth, and correct certain bite issues.
 The achievement of goals is easy and comfortable.
 When you feel good about your smile, your whole life can change for the better!

 Lance R. Schmidt D.D.S. is the owner/proprietor of Reflections Dental Care in Oklahoma City, Oklahoma.
-Call 405-751-4556 to set up a consultation or visit reflectionsdentalcare.com for more information.
+Call 405-751-4556 to set up a consultation or visit a dental clinic in OKC for more information.
 Follow us on Twitter.